Palomar Observatory: Research

 Palomar Observatory remains an active research facility, operating multiple telescopes every clear night, and supporting a large international community of astronomers who study a broad range of research topics.

 The Hale Telescope remains in active research use and operates with a diverse instrument suite of optical and near-infrared spectrometers and imaging cameras at multiple foci.
 The Hale also operates with a multi-stage, high-order adaptive optics system to provide diffraction-limited imaging in the near-infrared.
-Key historical science results with the Hale include cosmological measurement of Hubble Flow, the discovery of quasars as the precursor of Active Galactic Nuclei, and studies of stellar populations and stellar nucleosynthesis.
+Key historical science results with the Hale include cosmological measurement of the Hubble flow, the discovery of quasars as the precursor of Active Galactic Nuclei, and studies of stellar populations and stellar nucleosynthesis.

-The Oschin and 60-inch telescopes operate robotically and together are support a major transient astronomy program, the Zwicky Transient Facility.
+The Oschin and 60-inch telescopes operate robotically and together support a major transient astronomy program, the Zwicky Transient Facility.

 The Oschin was created to facilitate astronomical reconnaissance, and has been used in many notable astronomical surveys—among them are:

 POSS-I

 The initial Palomar Observatory Sky Survey (POSS or POSS-I), sponsored by the National Geographic Institute, was completed in 1958.
 The first plates were exposed in November 1948 and the last in April 1958.
-This survey was performed using 14 inch2 (6 degree2) blue-sensitive (Kodak 103a-O) and red-sensitive (Kodak 103a-E) photographic plates on the Oschin Telescope.
-The survey covered the sky from a declination of +90 degrees (celestial north pole) to −27 degrees and all right ascensions and had a sensitivity to +22 magnitudes (about 1 million times fainter than the limit of human vision).
-A southern extension extending the sky coverage of the POSS to −33 degrees declination was shot in 1957–1958.
+This survey was performed using 14-inch2 (6-degree2) blue-sensitive (Kodak 103a-O) and red-sensitive (Kodak 103a-E) photographic plates on the Oschin Telescope.
+The survey covered the sky from a declination of +90° (celestial north pole) to −27° and all right ascensions and had a sensitivity to +22 magnitudes (about 1 million times fainter than the limit of human vision).
+A southern extension extending the sky coverage of the POSS to −33° declination was shot in 1957–1958.
 The final POSS I dataset consisted of 937 plate pairs.

-Digitized Sky Survey (DSS) produced images which were based on the photographic data developed in the course of POSS-I.
+The Digitized Sky Survey (DSS) produced images which were based on the photographic data developed in the course of POSS-I.

 J.B.
-Whiteoak, an Australian radio astronomer, used the same instrument to extend POSS-I data south to −42 deg declination.
-Whiteoak's observations used using the same field centers as the corresponding northern declination zones.
+Whiteoak, an Australian radio astronomer, used the same instrument to extend POSS-I data south to −42° declination.
+Whiteoak's observations used the same field centers as the corresponding northern declination zones.
 Unlike POSS-I, the Whiteoak extension consisted only of red-sensitive (Kodak 103a-E) photographic plates.